PrincetonUniversity/removing_tedium/05_symbolic_links/README.md

 # Symbolic Links

-Symbolic links are shortcuts that allow you to quickly reference various paths and move throughout the filesystem.
+Symbolic links allow you to quickly reference various paths and move throughout the filesystem.

 ## Remote scratch

 From your home directory you could `cd` to your `/scratch/gpfs` directory with:

 ```
-$ cd /scratch/gpfs/<NetID>
+$ cd /scratch/gpfs/<YourNetID>
 ```

 However, with a symbolic link called `scr` you would just type: